 How do we use information collected from you?

-Recruitment services: Information will be used to obtain employment on your behalf.
+Recruitment services: Information obtained will be used in the following ways:

 Outsourced payroll: Information will be used to perform our services as documented in the service level agreement.
 We may also use your information to complete returns and surveys such as the annual employment survey or to add, remove or submit adjustments to pension or health insurance providers or the Department of Social Insurance.